 - Genesis 3:1-21 (What was Adam and Eve doing before God clothed them?)

 - Genesis 6:1-9 (What was Noah doing before God bestowed grace upon him?)

 - Genesis 12:1-4 (What was Abram doing before God called out to him?)

 - Isaiah 6:1-7 (What was Isaiah doing before God revealed His glory to him?)

 - Acts 7:54-8:3; 9:1-6 (What was Saul doing before God saved him?)

-I am very excited to walk alongside you in this study.
-I strongly encourage you to do all things, especially reading the word of God, bathed in prayer and seeking out His understanding and His will in all things.
+I am very excited to walk alongside with you in this study.
+I strongly encourage you to do all things in worship to God, especially reading the word of God, soak this in prayer and seeking out His understanding and His will in all things.

 Today’s episode at The Study